RozzleMcDerm/RozzleMcDerm/README.md

   * _The New Buissness_
   * _My Master Plan_

-> **_The Old Shop_** is a local store based in the North that has existed for a whopping 150 years, passed down through a family, and I will be taking it onto the online world.
+> **_The Old Shop_** is a local store based in the North that has existed for over a whopping 160 years, passed down through a family, and I will be taking it onto the online world.
 So that everyone can access its beautiful inventory & learn about the incredible history of the building, the generations of the family that have owned it.
 But, most importantly, so that everyone in the UK can own their very own peice of the secret in the North.

 > **_The New Buissness_** Since Covid, it is fair to say that the public has learned a few things.
 Let me put two to you...Firstly, board games are underated!
 Secondly (and most importantly in my opinion) _We all need a little help sometimes_.
 With that in mind, I will be helping bring the world of CBT therapy online.
 Closely collaborating with a qualified Therapist, who's one goal is to help people who struggle with anxiety, depression, phobias and how to manage neurodiveristy & doing so in an easy, afforable and accesible way - completely online, bringing therapy to you.